Take Me Off the Pain Measuring Scale

 I found out many don’t understand the pain that comes with having this disease, and it’s an autoimmune disease.
 This is when the pain scales sometimes misses the mark.
 It’s an individual scale to basically show from low to high, better to worse, severe or not so severe.

-I do know that my pain threshold is low, but my pain tolerance is incredibly high, and I don’t like when doctors, family, friends, and associates brush off my pain because they think that just because I hurt frequently I have a low pain tolerance.
-I have a very high pain tolerance, I just have a lot of pain.
+It’s frustrating when doctors and loved ones brush off my pain.
+Often they think that just because I hurt frequently, I have a low pain tolerance, but in actuality, I have a very high pain tolerance.
+I’m just in a lot of pain.